PyroId/PyroPython/docs/Readme.md

 # PyroPython -- Parameter estimation for FDS pyrolysis models in python

 This is simple parameter identification  tool  for FDS.
-The program is divided into three parts:

-model.py - this file contains the class Model.
-Contains functions for reading data files, fitness evaluation and running FDS and post processing FDS outputs config.py - provides configuration management plot_comp.py - plotting results. pyropython.py - tool for commandline

-Currently all these files need to be in the same directory.

 Currently the program uses scikit optimize [https://github.com/scikit-optimize/scikit-optimize] to optimize the model.
 Scikit-optimize uses sequential model-based optimization (also known as Bayesian Optimization).
 The optimization uses a response surface fitted to the model evaluations to guide the optimization.
 TODO: add GAs such as shuffled-complex-evolution. (possibly using SPOTPY [http://fb09-pasig.umwelt.uni-giessen.de/spotpy/])

 ## Prerequisites